quickapps/docs/en/developers/plugins.rst

         :- composer.json

-Plugin's structure is the same defined by CakePHP, the only main difference is that plugins MUST define a ``composer.json`` file, this file contains information about the plugin itself which is consumed by QuickAppsCMS.
+Plugin's structure is the same defined by CakePHP, the only main difference is that QuickAppsCMS's plugins MUST define a ``composer.json`` file, this file is used by `composer <https://getcomposer.org/>`__ to identify your package, but it's also used by QuickAppsCMS to get information about your plugins such as version number, name, description, etc.

 The "composer.json" file
 ------------------------

 Each plugin has a "composer.json" file which contains information about itself, such as name, description, version, etc. The schema of this file is the same `required by composer <https://getcomposer.org/doc/04-schema.md>`__, but with some additional requirements specifically for QuickAppsCMS.
 These special requirements are described below:

 -  key ``name`` must be present.
 A follow the pattern ``author-name/package-name``